inmanta/inmanta-core/docs/model_developers/modules.rst

 You will also need to specify the url of the repository in the ``project.yml`` file of your project.
 (See: :ref:`specify_location_pip`)

-By following these steps, you will be able to install modules from a private Python package repository.
+By following the previous steps, the Inmanta server will be able to install modules from a private Python package repository.